 The biggest reform to Victorian Planning Schemes in over 20 years!

-At the end of July, Victoria’s Planning Minister, The Hon Richard Wynne MP gazetted Amendment VC148 to introduce a suite of changes to the Victoria Planning Provisions (VPPs).
+Victoria's Planning Minister, The Hon Richard Wynne MP gazetted Amendment VC148 to introduce a suite of changes to the Victoria Planning Provisions (VPPs).

 Tract is proud to have assisted DELWP in these transformative changes to Victoria’s statutory planning landscape.

 These changes are a result of the State Government's Smart Planning Reform Program, a long term project to simplify and modernise planning in Victoria, making it more efficient, accessible and transparent.
 Full implementation of the reforms is expected to generate over 500 jobs and produce savings to industry of $35 million per annum.

 VC148 is the third and largest amendment to the VPP since Smart Planning began in 2016.

 Tract welcomes these much needed changes to our planning system, which recognise increasing demands from a growing population and planning schemes that have grown considerably in size and complexity.
 VC148 is a foundational amendment that prepares the system for future digitisation which will deliver a step change in transparency, accessibility, and efficiency.
 Benefits will accrue over time as it puts into place the foundations for improving the drafting and quality of planning schemes.